Livanjoel/obsidian/linux/arch/Help form core cmdline.md

-this get all pages from help repositories man, fbsd, tldr, and other for the specific linux distos like gentoo
+This get all pages from help repositories man, fbsd, tldr, and other for the specific linux distos like gentoo